Arithmetic invariants of pseudoreflection groups and regular graded algebras: Arithmetic invariants of pseudoreflection groups

-We did not find any example of a finite pseudoreflection group $G$ over a Dedekind domain $R$ with $|G| \in R^\times$ such that $R[x_1, \ldots, x_n]^G$ is not a polynomial ring, but only a tensor product of blowup algebras, so we make the conjecture that such a pseudoreflection group does not exist.
+We did not find any example of a finite pseudoreflection group $G$ over a Dedekind domain $R$ with $|G| \in R^\times$ such that $R[x_1, \ldots, x_n]^G$ is not isomorphic to a polynomial ring, but only to a tensor product of blowup algebras, so we make the following conjecture.

+\begin{conjecture} Let $R$ be a Dedekind domain and let $G \subseteq Gl_n(R)$ be a finite pseudoreflection group.
+Then $R[x_1, \ldots, x_n]^G$ is isomorphic to a polynomial ring over $R$. \end{conjecture}

 By Theorem \ref{StructureGradAlgFree} this is equivalent to the conjecture that $R[x_1, \ldots, x_n]^G_d$ is a free module for every $d \in \mathbb{N}$.
-We state this conjecture more generally, not limited to pseudoreflection groups
+We also state this conjecture more generally, not limited to pseudoreflection groups.

 \begin{conjecture} Let $R$ be a Dedekind domain and let $G$ be a finite group with an $R$-representation $G \to Gl_n(R)$.
 Then for every $d \in \mathbb{N}$, the $R$-module $R[x_1, \ldots, x_n]_d^G$ is free. \end{conjecture}